Kerkulah/SIEM-Deployment-Security-Monitoring-Elastic-/README.md

 <h2>Description</h2>
-This project focuses on setting up and configuring Kali and Windows virtual machine as part of the lab infrastructure.
-Configured Elastic Agents to enable log collection and data forwarding for comprehensive security monitoring.
+This homelab focuses on setting up and configuring Kali and Windows virtual machine as part of the lab infrastructure.
+Configured Elastic Agents to enable log collection and data forwarding for comprehensive security monitoring failed logon attempts, successful RDP logon related to service accounts, and users add or removed from a local group within a specific timeframe.
 <br />
 <h2> Utilities Used</h2>
 Oracle VirtualBox      Link https://www.virtualbox.org/wiki/Downloads